Emresen54/Remoter/README.md

 # Remoter

-Remoter is a lightweight remote control tool that allows you to control your PC using your phone or tablet through a browser.
+Remoter is a lightweight remote control tool that lets you control your PC from your phone or tablet using a browser.

-No installation required – just run the executable and connect instantly using a QR code.

----

 ## Features

-- Mouse control (move, left click, right click)
+- Touchpad-style mouse control
+- Left / Right click support
+- Two-finger scrolling
+- Keyboard input
-- Fast keyboard input (clipboard-based typing)
+- Fast text input
-- Two-finger scroll support
-- Mobile-friendly control interface
+- QR auto-connect
-- Dynamic session token for secure access
+- Dynamic session token
-- QR code instant connection
+- Admin dashboard
-- Works over local network (no internet required)
+- Works over local network

----
+## Download

+Download the latest portable release from the GitHub Releases page.

 ## Usage

-1. Start `RemoterServer.exe`
+1. Extract the ZIP file
+2. Run `start-remoter.bat`
-2. Admin page will open automatically
+3. Admin page opens automatically
-3. Scan the QR code or open the provided URL on your phone
+4. Scan the QR code or open the shown URL
-4. Start controlling your PC
+5. Control your PC remotely

----

-## Requirements

-- Both devices must be connected to the same network
-- Windows Defender may ask for permission (allow it)

----

-## Notes

-- Designed for personal use and lightweight remote control
-- No external server or cloud required
-- All communication stays within your local network

----

-## Version

-Current version: v1.0.0

----

-## Tech Stack

-- Node.js
-- Express
-- Socket.IO
-- React (frontend)
-- nut.js (mouse & keyboard control)

----

-## License

-MIT License